-We believe that a significant portion of our executive officers' target total compensation package should be comprised of short-term and long-term variable "performance-based" or "at risk" compensation.
-As described previously, such compensation comprised 63% to 80% of the target total direct compensation package for our currently employed named executive officers.
-This compensation consisted of both short-term in the form of our annual cash incentive awards, and long-term in the form of stock options and three-year performance share awards.
+We believe that a significant portion of our executive officers' target total compensation package should be comprised of short-term and long-term variable "performance-based" or "at risk" compensation because directly links our pay levels to performance.
+As described previously, such compensation comprised 63% of the target total direct compensation package for our named executive officers other than the Chairman and CEO and 79% of target total direct compensation for the Chairman and CEO.
+This compensation consisted of both short-term variable compensation in the form of our annual cash incentive awards, and long-term variable compensation in the form of stock options and three-year performance share awards.

-The overall mix of annual base salaries, target annual cash incentive awards and grant date fair value long-term incentive awards as a percent of target total direct compensation for our Chairman and CEO and the other named executive officers as a group for fiscal 2011 is provided below.
-Given our strong fiscal 2011 results, an even greater percentage of the total direct compensation package was "performance-based."
-The value of the long-term incentives represented is based on the grant date fair value of stock options and performance share awards granted during fiscal 2011.
+The overall mix of annual base salaries, target annual cash incentive awards and grant date fair value long-term incentive awards as a percent of target total direct compensation for our Chairman and CEO and the other named executive officers as a group for fiscal 2012 is provided below.
+The value of the long-term incentives represented is based on the grant date fair value of stock options and performance share awards granted during fiscal 2012.
 Actual long-term incentive value will be based on long-term stock price performance for the stock options and on results achieved against three-year cumulative financial goals for the performance share awards.